 - Illegal or illicit substances of any kind

-- Food and non-water beverages including alcohol taken in from the outside
+- Food and non-water beverages, including alcohol, taken from outside of the venue

 - Pets (except trained service animals)

-- Flyers, handbills, posters, stickers (no solicitation allowed)
+- Flyers, handbills, posters, stickers (no solicitation or unauthorized vending allowed)

 - Glass containers